-- Ensure you have the right Responsible Manager(s) – your Responsible Manager will need to be an accountant who holds a relevant practicing certificate and has RG146 qualifications in all financial products in which you intend to provide advice.
+- Ensure you have the right Responsible Manager(s) – your Responsible Manager will need to be an accountant who holds a relevant practising certificate and has RG146 qualifications in all financial products in which you intend to provide advice.
 Your Responsible Manager will also need to have 3 of the last 5 years’ experience or 5 of the last 8 years’ experience providing financial services under an AFSL with similar authorisations;

 - Be adequately capitalised or ready to be so when ASIC requests proof – an up-to-date balance sheet is required to be submitted to ASIC as part of the application;

 - Prepare your cash flow projections and profit and loss statement (good business practice regardless of an AFSL application); and

 - Make sure your proof documents align so that you present ASIC a clear and consistent story.

 Sophie Grace has compiled an AFSL Application Starter Pack for Limited AFSLs available for immediate download upon purchase.
 Our licensing starter packs are designed to guide you through the application process.
 It includes all Core Proof templates plus three Additional Proof templates that may be required for submission to ASIC.